willdady/terraform-transmission-aws/README.md

 terraform init
 ```

-You will need to provide values for all variables defined at the top of `stack.tf`.
+You will need to provide values for the variables defined in `variables.tf`.
 The easy way to do this is by creating a `terraform.tfvars` file.
 See the [terraform docs](https://www.terraform.io/docs/configuration/variables.html#variable-definitions-tfvars-files) for more information.

 Once you've defined your variables apply the configuration.